Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/getting_started.rst

     - Manual install from: https://www.python.org/downloads/release/python-31011/

 **PrimAITE** is designed to be OS-agnostic, and thus should work on most variations/distros of Linux, Windows, and MacOS.

+Installing PrimAITE has been tested with all supported python versions, venv 20.24.1, and pip 23.

 Install PrimAITE
 ****************